 The entire modular project is always published to a single eBook.
 The TOCs of the master module and all child modules are integrated in the single TOC of the eBook.

-Modular projects are always merged to a single document when you output to PDF or RTF or print a user manual with the Print Manual function in the File menu.
+Modular projects are always merged to a single document when you output to PDF or DOCX or print a user manual with the Print Manual function in the File menu.